-HBV vaccination had been initially recommended for infants born to HBV-infected mothers and for adults at risk for acquiring HBV infection (sexual partners or household contacts of HBsAg-positive persons, subjects with more than one sexual partner, males having sex with males; injection drugs users; incarcerated persons; health care workers and public safety employees at risk for exposure to blood or blood-contaminated body fluids; adults with diabetes mellitus; persons with advanced renal disease, persons with chronic liver disease not HBV-related, pregnant women who are at risk during pregnancy, HIV-infected persons; international travelers to regions with high or intermediate levels of HBV endemicity and for any adult seeking protection from HBV infection)[71-73].
-HBV vaccination offered to young or adult subjects at risk of infection has not been particularly effective, since it is estimated that only 20-30% of those in need have accepted vaccination, and, consequently, no evident reduction in HBV endemicity has been obtained.
-Worthy of mention, the prevalence of acceptance of HBV vaccination in healthcare workers (HCWs) ranges from the 15% in African countries, to nearly 75% in the United States[82-87].
-In addition, half of HBV vaccinated subjects completed the vaccination schedule, resulting in a lower production of anti HBs and, consequently in a risk of lower level and lower duration of protection.
-Several reasons are at the base of the poor acceptance of a necessary vaccination, like little information on the usefulness or effectiveness of the vaccine, poor confidence in its effectiveness, fear of adverse reactions, lack of availability and cost of vaccine in some countries[88-91].
+HBV vaccination had been initially recommended for infants born to HBV-infected mothers and for adults at risk for acquiring HBV infection (sexual partners or household contacts of HBsAg-positive persons, subjects with more than one sexual partner, males having sex with males; injection drugs users; incarcerated persons; health care workers and public safety employees at risk for exposure to blood or blood-contaminated body fluids; adults with diabetes mellitus; persons with advanced renal disease, persons with chronic liver disease not HBV-related, pregnant women who are at risk during pregnancy, HIV-infected persons; international travellers to regions with high or intermediate levels of HBV endemicity and any adult seeking protection from HBV infection)[71-73].
+HBV vaccination offered to young or adult subjects at risk of infection has not been particularly effective, since it is estimated that only 20%-30% of those in need have accepted vaccination, and, consequently, no evident reduction in HBV endemicity has been obtained.
+Worthy of mention, the prevalence of acceptance of HBV vaccination in healthcare workers (HCWs) ranges from 15% in African countries to nearly 75% in the United States[82-87].
+In addition, half of HBV vaccinated subjects completed the vaccination schedule, resulting in a lower production of anti HBs and, consequently, in a risk of lower level and lower duration of protection.
+Several reasons contribute to the poor acceptance of a necessary vaccination, like little information on the usefulness or effectiveness of the vaccine, poor confidence in its effectiveness, fear of adverse reactions, lack of availability and cost of vaccine in some countries[88-91].
 That being the case, countless decades would have been necessary to reach the worldwide eradication of HBV infection.

-A more effective vaccination strategy was therefore chosen in most countries, the universal vaccination of all newborn babies that has shown beneficial effect wherever it has been correctly applied, with a clear reduction of the levels of HBV endemicity.
-Worthy of mention, approximately 15%–20% of the Taiwanese adult population were HBsAg positive before the national HBV vaccination program had been introduced in 1984[92,93].
-The effectiveness of this program has been demonstrated by the significant decrease of the incidence rate of HBV chronic carriers and of the rate of mother-to-child HBV vertical transmission[94-98].
-An example of this favourable effect is given by the strong decrease in the rate of HBsAg positivity in university students of this country, decreased from the 9.7% observed in those born before 1974 to less than 1% in those born after 1992[99].
+A more effective vaccination strategy was therefore chosen in most countries.
+The universal vaccination of all new-born babies has shown beneficial effect wherever it has been correctly applied, with a clear reduction of the levels of HBV endemicity.
+Worthy of mention, prior to the introduction of the national HBV vaccination program in 1984, approximately 15%-20% of the Taiwanese adult population were HBsAg positive[92,93].
+The effectiveness of this program was demonstrated by the significant decrease in the incidence rate of HBV chronic carriers and the rate of mother-to-child HBV vertical transmission[94-98].
+An example of this favourable effect is the strong decrease in the rate of HBsAg positivity in university students of this country, which was decreased from 9.7% in those born before 1974 to less than 1% in those born after 1992[99].

-After an 8-year application of universal HBV vaccination of newborns in Saudi Arabia, the HBsAg prevalence in children aged 1–12 years dropped from 6.7% in 1989 to 0.3% in 1997[100].
-In Gambia, a clear reduction in newly acquired HBV infections, HBsAg carrier rate and HBV‐related mortality was observed 14 years after the introduction of HBV vaccination in children[101].
-Also in Alaska the implementation of HBV vaccination induced a decrease in the HBsAg carrier rate[102].
+After an 8-year application of universal HBV vaccination of new-borns in Saudi Arabia, the HBsAg prevalence in children aged 1–12 years dropped from 6.7% in 1989 to 0.3% in 1997[100].
+In Gambia, a clear reduction in newly acquired HBV infections, HBsAg carrier rate and HBV-related mortality was observed 14 years after the introduction of HBV vaccination in children[101].
+Also, in Alaska, the implementation of HBV vaccination induced a decrease in the HBsAg carrier rate[102].